Dominic Smith Player Props: Nationals vs. Astros

-Dominic Smith -- .162 average over his past 10 games -- will be in action for the Washington Nationals versus the Houston Astros, with Hunter Brown on the mound, on June 13 at 8:10 PM ET.
+The Washington Nationals, including Dominic Smith (.194 batting average in his past 10 games), battle starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Braves.
+In his last game he had a one-hit performance (1-for-3) against the Astros.

 Dominic Smith Game Info & Props vs. the Astros